4PointSolutions/FormsPipeline/README.md

 1. The payload - this is usually just the bytes.
 In data chunks, this is the data intended for the next step.
 In output chunks, this is the output (or transformed output) from the output generation step.
-Lastly, there are result chunks which contain the results of the output disposition step.
+Lastly, there are result chunks which contain the results of the output Destination step.
 The payload is generally treated as an opaque object.
 If specific elements of the data need to be accessed, these are usually exposed via the associated context.

 1. The contexts - this is metadata and/or information within the data that is available to each